TacticalSpoon331/MaBoizDDoS/README.md

 ## Troubleshooting

-If any of these steps do not work, feel free to contact me through Github!
+If any of these steps do not work for you, feel free to contact me through Github!